ulab-uiuc/AGI-survey/README.md

 🥳 We are organizing an ICLR 2024 Workshop on "How Far Are We From AGI".
 [Learn more about the workshop](https://agiworkshop.github.io).

 🎉 Early access to our survey/position paper is released!
 See [How Far Are We From AGI?](https://agiworkshop.github.io/files/How_far_are_we_from_AGI_preprint.pdf).
-An Arxiv version will be released soon.
+An arViv version will be released soon.

 🔥 Our project is an ongoing, open initiative that will evolve in parallel with advancements in AGI.
 We plan to add more work soon, and we highly welcome pull requests!